jsdoeung-pivotal/BOSH-VM-System-Monitoring-Tools/README.md

 + %memused: The percentage of memory used.
 + kbbuffers: The amount of memory used for buffers in kilobytes.
 + kbcached: The amount of memory used for caching file data in kilobytes.
 + kbcommit: The amount of memory in kilobytes needed for current workload.
-This is an estimate of how much RAM/swap is needed to guarantee that there never is out of memory.
+This is an estimate of how much RAM/swap is needed to guarantee that we're never out of memory.
 + %commit: A percentage of memory needed for current workload in relation to the total amount of memory (RAM+swap).
 This number may be greater than 100% because the kernel usually overcommits memory.
 + kbactive: Amount of active memory in kilobytes (memory that has been used more recently and usually not reclaimed unless absolutely necessary).
 + kbinact: Amount of inactive memory in kilobytes (memory which has been less recently used.
 It is more eligible to be reclaimed for other purposes).